bravesoftdz/AndroidTCPConnection/README.md

 Android TCP Connection Library with 2 excellent classes: TCPClient + TCPServer_Multithreaded

 TCPClient: Is a TCP client class which can communicate with Server.

-TCPServer_Multithreaded is a powerful TCP Server class which can manage infinity number of clients or send a message to a specific clients and too many other useful functions.
+TCPServer_Multithreaded: Is a powerful TCP Server class which can manage infinity number of clients or send a message to a specific clients and too many other useful functions.

 Note: Class TCPClient is only for Android (not other Java applications) because it uses Android AsyncTask class for handling the Client.